ljw20180420/rearr/README.md

 - [ ] feature choose
 - [ ] AI review
 - [ ] PCR
-- [X] Alignment browser with folded insertion lines
 - [ ] CDN
-- [ ] Single page webUI (reply results to the page instead of saving it on the server)
 - [ ] Rewrite post_process in R
-- [ ] Remove python code from draw_figures.Rmd
 - [ ] Sequence heatmap, and more visualizations
 - [ ] Make single target version a special case of screening case (merge normal mode with barcode mode)
 - [ ] Modulerize native installation